conjuncts/gmft/gmft/algorithm/README.md

 then for any textbox, the row/column with the highest intersection is exactly the row/column where the center of the textbox resides.

+## indices

+Indices convention:

+"good" intervals are projections of the cell bboxes (onto either the x or y axis) - that is, they describe where text reside.
+Index 0 is the first row, etc.

+"dividers" only describe dividers between rows.

+But to match the indexing scheme of "good", index 0 is still the first row.

+So (with endpoints included) the row at index $i$ is described by the partitions $i$ and $i+1$.

+The new partitions code has the convention where dividers do indeed include endpoints.
+But the previous DITR does not have this convention.
+When in doubt, if table_bbox is passed in, then it follows the old convention.